THE WAR EFFORT IN EAST TENNESSEE

 Maintenance Shop (K-1024)

 The K-25 process included 150,000 instruments used to control temperature and pressure in the operation of the enrichment cascade.
 Prior to and during operations, the instruments would require calibration as well as repair and maintenance.
 Built in 1944, the K-1024 Maintenance Shop would address instrument repair and calibration for the gaseous diffusion process.
+The K-1024 building was demolished in 2008.

 K-1024 Instrument Building